sonic-net/SONiC/doc/nat/nat_design_spec.md

 3.2 Provide configuration of zones on L3 interfaces.

-4.0 Provide configurable age timeout interval for the inactive dynamic UDP NAT entries (in seconds).
+4.0 Provide configurable age timeout interval for the inactive dynamic UDP NAPT entries (in seconds).
 Default is 300 secs.
 Range is from 120 sec to 600 secs.

-4.1 Provide configurable age timeout interval for the inactive dynamic TCP NAT entries (in seconds).
+4.1 Provide configurable age timeout interval for the inactive dynamic TCP NAPT entries (in seconds).
 Default is 86400 secs.
+Range is 300 sec to 432000 secs (5 days).

+4.2 Provide configurable age timeout interval for the inactive dynamic NAT entries (in seconds).
+Default is 600 secs.
 Range is 300 sec to 432000 secs (5 days).

 5.0 Should be able to ping from internal host to an outside host via NAPT.